 Like anything, I’m sure this colorblocking furniture look will come back in style in some point, and I’ll kick myself for painting over it.
 Probably not though since I love painting furniture and will gladly paint it again if needed.

-Meanwhile, Stephen needed a new nightstand for his apartment to go with his painted dresser (you can see that here), so here’s the nightstand now:
+Meanwhile, Stephen needed a new nightstand for his apartment to go with his painted dresser, so here’s the nightstand now:

 I know if you’ve never painted furniture, it can seem intimidating, but I promise, you can do it.
 Especially with spray paint, it’s easy.
 The first time I picked up a can of spray paint, I was afraid of messing it up, but really, you can’t.